tomstorey/c1600re/README.md

 ## Peripherals and External Registers
 Peripheral and registers external to the 68360 itself are mapped at locations in the 0x0D0XXXXX address space.
 Registers within this address space use CS3/.

+**Important Notes:**
+Further experimentation has revealed that only the 0x0D08XXXX window is enabled by default.
+While investigating the PCMCIA controller, and using my own monitor, I was unable to read any of the PCMCIA controller registers located at 0x0D030000, simply resulting in a bus error.
+Therefore I believe that there is more initialisation work to be done to enable additional windows.
+TODO

 ### WIC Slot
 WAN Interface Cards (WICs) are Cisco proprietary modules that provide various different ..
 WAN interfaces.
 These would traditionally have been serial for frame relay, ISDN, DSL, modem, etc.